Houses in Red River

 A little over a 40-minute drive from funky Taos, Red River offers small-town charm amid the sweeping Sangre de Cristo Mountains.
 Its quaint downtown is home to historic wooden cabins, a pine lodge, and a schoolhouse built in 1915, which is now a museum.
 The town hosts an annual chili cookoff in August, and during warm months, locals and visitors alike are invited to watch outdoor movies on the Community House lawn.
 Hiking, biking, and off-roading are available in this former mining town turned mountain playground, but Red River is undeniably best known as a ski retreat.
 It is a cozy base for snow bunnies who disappear into the powdery peaks every year for long days of wintry fun.

 The best time to stay in a vacation rental in Red River

 Summers are warm in Red River, with temperatures in the mid 70s Fahrenheit and cool nights.
 Spring and fall are mild, with temperatures ranging from the high 60s to low 40s, and winter is cold, with temperatures in the single digits.
 Of course, you’re likely here for the snow during winter — expect lots, and pack accordingly.

-What are the top things to do in Red River?
+Top things to do in Red River

 Red River Ski Area